hudora/huImages/README.markdown

     >>> huimages.scaled_dimensions('23EQ53G6WZTGF5675CUJQFKBIS6UWWOL01', '320x240')
     (240, 240)

 Call `pydoc huimages` for further documentation.
+Most useful ist `scaled_tag()` which can create an image tag including dimensions for faster rendering and tries hard to generate a meaningful file name and alt tag to make the image easier to be found by search engines.
+You can use the environment variable `HUIMAGESALTADDITION` to add an extra text to all alt tags

 # Security